 In the event that you notice a discrepancy between the number of users to whom you've selected to broadcast and the number that appears when composing the message, there is a simple explanation.
 The users who do not appear have unsubscribed from broadcasts and therefore will not receive them.
 To view if a user has unsubscribed, go to Users and click on the user's name, then open the Preferences tab.

-You can view all sent and draft broadcasts from your program in Settings > Communications > Broadcasts.
+You can view all sent and draft broadcasts from your program in the Manage workspace Settings > Communications > Broadcasts.

 For those on the Pro plan and above, you have the ability to apply your organisation's theming to all broadcast and notification emails.
 To learn how, see our guide: Theme configuration guide.